 - 9.8 The boundaries of the relevant product market are generally determined by reference to demand-side substitution alone.
 However, there are circumstances where the CMA may aggregate several narrow relevant markets into one broader market based on considerations about the response of suppliers to changes in prices.
-The CMA may aggregate markets when: - (a) firms routinely use their existing production assets to supply a range of different products that are not demand-side substitutes and there is evidence that firms in practice shift their existing capacity between these different products depending on demand for each; and - (b) the same firms compete to supply these different products and the conditions of competition between the firms are the same for each product; in this case aggregating the supply of these products and analysing them as one market does not affect the CMA's decision on the competitive effects of the merger. - 9.9 These conditions are cumulative.
-Examples of cases where the two conditions may be satisfied might include: - (a) a merger between two retailers that compete with a set of retailers that all offer the same broad range of products (eg different types of outdoor clothing), where each retailer shifts between offering different specific products simply by changing the products in stock, without any significant adjustments to their supply chain, distribution network, retail stores or brand, and none has a particular strength in any subset of products;
+The CMA may aggregate markets when: - (a) firms routinely use their existing production assets to supply a range of different products that are not demand-side substitutes155 and there is evidence that firms in practice shift their existing capacity between these different products depending on demand for each; and - (b) the same firms compete to supply these different products and the conditions of competition between the firms are the same for each product; in this case aggregating the supply of these products and analysing them as one market does not affect the CMA's decision on the competitive effects of the merger. - 9.9 These conditions are cumulative.
+Examples of cases where the two conditions may be satisfied might include:

-&lt;sup>145 Production assets may include traditional physical assets such as premises and equipment, it may also include other assets.
+155 Production assets may include traditional physical assets such as premises and equipment, it may also include other assets.
 Some examples might include human capital, know-how or intellectual property, technology, reputation and experience.

-- (b) in a market where suppliers bid competitively to supply services which are bespoke to the customer and are therefore not demand-side substitutes, but where those suppliers use the same production assets to compete across tenders, and competitive conditions are similar across those tenders; or - (c) a two-sided market between two social media platforms where the services provided to the two customer groups are different (and therefore not substitutable), but competitive conditions are very similar on both sides because, for example, the same set of social media platforms compete for both sets of customers, and both platforms are similarly competitive for both groups. - 9.10 In cases where firms do not currently shift their capacity across different products as a matter of routine, it may be more appropriate for the CMA to consider the prospect that they may start doing so using the CMA's framework for assessing entry by rivals (see paragraphs 8.28 to 8.43).
+- (a) a merger between two retailers that compete with a set of retailers that all offer the same broad range of products (eg different types of outdoor clothing), where each retailer shifts between offering different specific products simply by changing the products in stock, without any significant adjustments to their supply chain, distribution network, retail stores or brand, and none has a particular strength in any subset of products; - (b) in a market where suppliers bid competitively to supply services which are bespoke to the customer and are therefore not demand-side substitutes, but where those suppliers use the same production assets to compete across tenders, and competitive conditions are similar across those tenders; or - (c) a two-sided market between two social media platforms where the services provided to the two customer groups are different (and therefore not substitutable), but competitive conditions are very similar on both sides because, for example, the same set of social media platforms compete for both sets of customers, and both platforms are similarly competitive for both groups. - 9.10 In cases where firms do not currently shift their capacity across different products as a matter of routine, it may be more appropriate for the CMA to consider the prospect that they may start doing so using the CMA's framework for assessing entry by rivals (see paragraphs 8.28 to 8.43).